webplatform/docs/tutorials/using_css_multiple_background/index.md

 {{Flags}}
 {{Byline
 |Name=Konstantin Kichinsky
-|Published=27 Februart 2012
+|Published=27 February 2012
 }}
 {{Summary_Section|This article focuses on another interesting CSS feature: how to use multiple backgrounds with CSS3.}}
 {{Tutorial
-|Content=Mastering CSS3.
-Multiple backgrounds
-By Konstantin Kichinsky

-Our journey to the world of CSS3 shadows continues.
+|Content=Our journey to the world of CSS3 shadows continues.
 Today we will focus on another interesting feature — how to use multiple backgrounds with CSS3.

-Backgrounds composition
+==Backgrounds composition

 There are many reasons why you may need to create a composition of multiple images to build you background.
 I think the most important are the following ones:
-•	to reduce the bandwidth usage if the sum of sizes of separate images is less than the size of an image with merged layers (especially if your image contains repeating patterns), and
+* to reduce the bandwidth usage if the sum of sizes of separate images is less than the size of an image with merged layers (especially if your image contains repeating patterns), and
-•	to provide a way for independent manipulations on different layers (for example if you are going to implement some parallax effect).
+* to provide a way for independent manipulations on different layers (for example if you are going to implement some parallax effect).
-I believe you may have other reasonable arguments. :)
+I believe you may have other reasonable arguments.

-Classic approach
+===Classic approach
 So we need to build a multi-layered background by placing some images on top of others.
 How this problem is usually solved?
 It is really easy: just create a container (like a div element) for each of the images you have and add a background for it using a CSS rule.
 Next you insert one container into another or place them in a row and apply corresponding positioning CSS rules.
-I have here a simple sample:
+Here is a simple sample:

 <div class="sample1">
     <div class="sea">
         <div class="mermaid"><div class="fishing"></div></div>
         <div class="fish"></div>
     </div>
 </div>

 The “fishing” class if inside of the “mermaid” class only for demo purposes.

 And here we have some CSS styles:
 .sample1 .sea, .sample1 .mermaid, .sample1 .fishing {
     height:300px;